dineshsairallapalli/AI-Powered-Vision-Segmentation-Force-Torque-Optimized-Traj-Control-for-7-DOF-Robotic-Articulations/README.md

   python mujoco_5.py "$@"
   ```

-**Next Steps & Customization**
+## Next Steps

-* Tune `ControlConfig` gains and MPC settings for different door materials or geometries.
+* Tune `ControlConfig` gains and MPC parameters for varied door geometries.
-* Extend to multi-handle or bi‑manipulator scenarios.
+* Extend to multi-handle or bi-manipulator scenarios.
-* Record and plot force/torque trajectories using external tools (e.g., Pandas + Matplotlib).
+* Post-process logs to plot force/torque trajectories using Pandas + Matplotlib.

 ---

-Feel free to raise issues or contribute via pull requests!
+Contributions and issues are welcome—feel free to open a PR or issue on GitHub!